tuhcrw/RepData_PeerAssessment1/RepResearch.md

 ##   interval         steps
 ## 1      835 206.169811321
 ```
+interval 835 has the maximum number of steps on average (206)

 ## Imputing missing values
 Find the amount of rows that contain missing values.
 As I removed them earlier this is a simple subtraction: